getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 ### `@sentry/core`

 - The `getNumberOfUrlSegments` method has been removed.
-There are no replacements.
+There is no replacement.
+- The `validSeverityLevels` export has been removed.
+There is no replacement.

 ### `@sentry/nestjs`